rokath/trice/docs/COBSREncoding.md

 - After receiving and decoding a COBS/R package, the receiver can decide according to the package length and its starting bits what to do with it:
   - Package lengths 2, 3, 4, 6, 10, 18, 34, 66 starting with four 0-bits are trice logs.
-    - Treat as received *trice* message
+    - Treat as received *trice* message.
-  - Multiple of 8 bytes packages are intended for XTEA encryption.
+  - Multiple of 8 bytes packages are used for XTEA encryption.
-    - The decrypted packet is treated again as a COBS/R encoded byte stream and handled recursive the same way.
+    - The decrypted packet is treated again as a COBS/R encoded byte stream and handled recursively the same way.
     - This way several COBS/R encoded data packages can be joint in one package for encryption.
-      - Empty COBS/R packages are `00` bytes and used to reach a multiple of 8-bytes COBS/R sequence.
+      - Empty COBS/R packages are `00` bytes and used to reach the next multiple of 8-bytes COBS/R sequence.
   - All other packages are useable for other protocols (marked as reserved).
     - Ignore, route forward or call user handler.
     - 1-byte COBS/R packages are not recommended for numerous data.
 Because of the delimiter byte, are only ~50% bandwidth usable.